r-forge/exams/jekyll/_posts/tutorials/2020-03-28-elearning.md

 This yields the file [R-exams.xml]({{ site.url }}/assets/posts/2020-03-28-elearning//R-exams.xml) that can be imported into Moodle.

-Analogously, a ZIP archive containing QTI 2.1 XML files (Question & Test Interoperability standard) for import into OpenOLAT.
+Analogously, a ZIP archive containing QTI 2.1 XML files (Question & Test Interoperability standard) for import into OpenOlat.

 <pre><code class="prettyprint ">set.seed(2020-03-15)